-Inside DT [16], another data validation component resides, the Input Data Validator.
+The overall D^2EPC methodology on data verification corresponds to a multidimensional approach incorporating different stages of data quality assessment and involving different system components.
+The finalised static and dynamic data input in the D^2EPC platform undergoes multiple checks, securing the adequacy of information and validity of results in regards to the project's calculated quantities.
+Beyond the IML and EPVC components contributing to the dynamic data validation, other components of the D^2EPC systems architecture are also involved in the overall data verification process.
+Inside DT [16] resides the Input Data Validator.
 Its main purpose is to confirm the correctness of static elements of data about to be stored in the project's repositories.
 Those elements are inextricably linked with user input which is a common factor for error generation in a database.
 The Validator performs tailored checks on the data types and detects any missing element required as input for the calculations of either the asset or the operational-based EPC ratings.
-The module ultimately delivers a report containing all the fields that are ineligible to pass the validation and prompts the user to provide any missing piece of information directly through the project's web platform.
+The module ultimately delivers a report containing all the fields ineligible to pass the validation and prompts the user to provide any missing piece of information directly through the project's web platform.
 Finally, regarding the dynamic data elements, the Input Data Validator ensures that every single measurement acquired from the IML (after the EPVC checks) is mapped to a unique provided ID that corresponds to a specific sensor or meter installed in one of the D^2EPC pilots.